 I remember taking my son to the eye doctor because he said his eyes hurt.
-The end result of that visit – glasses.
+The end result of that visit meant glasses.
 While I was prepared for the diagnosis, I wasn’t prepared for the hefty price tag that came with them.
 I could not believe the total cost for a pair of kids’ glasses!
 WOW!

 While his prescription stayed the same this past visit, I’m not sure we will be able to stick with the same glasses after his next visit.
 He says his eyes are hurting a bit again and he is outgrowing his current frames.
 Because of my initial sticker shock, I realized that I had to figure out what to do to save money on his next pair.

-SAVE MONEY ON GLASSES AND CONTACTS
+SAVE MONEY ON CONTACTS AND GLASSES

 Before you can get glasses, you need an exam.
 Check with the local offices to find out who has the lowest price on the office visit.
 You may be shocked at the difference in prices.
 It can vary as much as $20 or more.

+Another simple trick you can use to save money on glasses.
 Your office might be able to match those of a local competitor.
-Keep in mind, however, that most of them won’t be able to match the low prices you find on-line.
+Keep in mind, however, that most of them won’t be able to match the low prices you find online.